pleabargain/EnglishHelpsYourCareer/topic investment.md

 * What do you do if an investment is a winner?
 * What do you do if an investment is a loser?
 * What do you do if an investment is simply a laggard?
+* How much do you invest in yourself?

+# statements